December 19, 2025

 Movement protects weight loss investment

 The encouraging news is that muscle loss is not inevitable.
-Research shows that pairing GLP-1 and GIP/GLP-1 medications with resistance-based movement and adequate protein intake helps preserve lean mass.² ⁹ Members do not need high-intensity training or long gym sessions.
-Short, guided strength-focused movement performed consistently can make a meaningful difference.
+Research suggests that pairing GLP-1 and GIP/GLP-1 medications with resistance-based movement and adequate protein intake can help preserve lean mass.² ⁹ Members do not need high-intensity training or long gym sessions.
+Short, guided, strength-focused activity performed consistently can make a meaningful difference.

 Medication changes the scale.
 Movement changes body composition.
 Only together do they deliver durable outcomes.
 Most members starting tirzepatide are inactive, managing prior pain, or unsure how to move safely.
 Simply telling people to exercise rarely leads to sustained behavior change.
 Without structure, safety, and accountability, muscle loss continues.